murilobellatini/dialog2rasa/README.md

 ## Contributing

 Feedback and contributions are welcome as we work towards making this tool more robust and versatile.
 For bugs, feature requests, or contributions, please open an issue or pull request.

+### Testing

+This project includes a tests folder in the repository, where you can find `pytest` tests to ensure the reliability and functionality of the package.

 ## License